vibincholayil/terraform-ansible/README.md

   - Make infrastructure scalable and maintainable

-For experimenting the ansible i have created my linux server as my ansible server and the new ec2 insted created as my ansible host server so i have installed ansible in my own linux system
+For experimenting the ansible i have created my linux server as my ansible server and the new ec2 insted created as my ansible host server so i have installed ansible in my own linux system Ansible install on master server:

 sudo apt update
 so install ansible -y
+ansible --version: ansible 2.9.6

 generate and copy the ssh key to the ec2 server ssh-keygen -t ed25519 ssh-copy-id i ~/vibin/.ssh/id_ed25519 18.144.169.161
 ![keygen](https://github.com/vibincholayil/terraform-ansible-project/blob/master/images/ss_2_1.png)
-created a inventry.ini file in the ansible server and provide the host ip check it can connect or not.
+created a inventry.ini file in the ansible server and provide the host ip enter to ec2 server without password

+check it can connect or not.
 ![ping](https://github.com/vibincholayil/terraform-ansible-project/blob/master/images/ss_2_2.png)

-after confirming the connection is working i create a ansible playbook in the ansible server called setup-ec2 and mentioned install nginx, git and add my name as a user
 1. **Install packages using Ansible**
    - Nginx
    - Git